Nick Lalich (basketball)

-Nikola Andrew Lalich (May 8, 1916 – May 11, 2001) was a Serbian American professional basketball player.
+Nikola Andrew Lalich (May 8, 1916 – May 11, 2001) was a Serbian American professional basketball player and World War II army officer, renown for his role in Operation Halyard.

+Basketball career

 He played for the Youngstown Bears in the National Basketball League (NBL) during the 1945–46 season.
 He was a star college basketball player at Ohio University in the 1930s, where he earned a bachelor's degree in industrial arts.
 Later, Lalich earned a master's degree from Columbia University in New York.
+In 1984, Lalich was inducted into the Ohio Bobcats Hall of Fame.

-His younger brother, Pete Lalich, played four seasons in the NBL and one game in the BAA.
+His younger brother, Peter, played four seasons in the NBL and one game in the BAA.

+Military career

-Nick Lalich also served with the Office of Strategic Services (OSS; predecessor of CIA) during World War II, helping to rescue and evacuate approximately 550 downed Allied fliers during Operation Halyard, without losing a single life or plane.
-He later worked for the CIA in Greece from 1952 to 1957.
+Lalich also served with the Office of Strategic Services (OSS) during World War II, helping to rescue and evacuate approximately 550 downed Allied fliers during Operation Halyard, without losing a single life or plane.
+Lalich was Head of Mission from 29 August to 27 December 1944, taking over from George Musulin, and was awarded with the Legion of Merit for his service.
+Lalich later worked for the Central Intelligence Agency in Greece from 1952 to 1957 and the U.S. Department of Commerce.

+Personal life

+Lalich married Mira Vukcevich in 1952 and they had one child.
+He died, aged 85 years, in Baltimore on May 11, 2001.